madeindra/signal-setup-guide/README.md

 Be aware that the current updated signal server on the signalapp repository seems to be incomplete, there are some API missing, those are API intended for versioned profile.
 They removed `keys database` usage from the server while the `account database` has some update.
 They also added `gcp` for attachment v3 and added `zkgroup` dependency.

-Please wait for the updated guide for Signal Server v3.xx.
+For the new config.yml example for Signal v3.xx you can see it here [signal 3.xx config](https://gist.github.com/madeindra/c031789f9005f04c56d76df6562bfc7a).

 ## FAQ
 Q: Will I be able to do ... with Signal?